When the program starts, you will be greated with a login screen. On this screen you can either login or create a new account.

 The Fuel Efficiency is the estimated cost of fuel per mile.

-Keep in mind that this cost is not exactly on a per-mile basis since there is a fuel cost model that takes into the account of the cost per mile with respect to fuel-burn and the changing of the plane's weight over time while flying.
+NOTE: Keep in mind that this cost is not exactly on a per-mile basis since there is a fuel cost model that takes into the account of the cost per mile with respect to fuel-burn and the changing of the plane's weight over time while flying.
 This cost is merely the base cost and may not calculate out exactly on a per-mile basis.

 The Seats are the number of Seats available on the plane.